-12. Now you will see the the file transferring to your device.
+12. Now you will see the file transferring to your device.

-It may take time depending upon the size of update file.
-Once file get transfered, your device will begin to update automatically.
-Once you will see successful message on ADB terminal unplug reboot your device.
-Now Andorid will boot in new updated version and it might take few more minute to upgrade all apps so wait till it updated-upgraded completely.
+It may take time depending upon the size of the update file.
+Once file get transferred, your device will begin to update automatically.
+Once you will see the successful message on ADB terminal unplug reboot your device.
+Now Android will boot in the new updated version and it might take few more minute to upgrade all apps so wait till it updated-upgraded completely.

 Download Link Source:- Droid-Life